trekhleb/machine-learning-experiments/README.md

-# 🤖 Machine Learning Experiments
+# 🤖 Interactive Machine Learning Experiments

-Collection of interactive machine-learning experiments.
+This is a collection of interactive machine-learning experiments.
+Each experiment consists of Jupyter/Colab notebook and demo page.

-_☝ Remember the notebooks and demos in this repository are just **experiments** or playgrounds and **not** a production ready, fine-tuned, super-performant re-usable code_
+> ⚠️ This repository contains machine learning **experiments** and **not** a production ready, reusable, optimised and fine-tuned code and models.
+This is rather a sandbox or a playground for learning and trying different machine learning approaches, algorithms, data-sets.

 **How to use this repo**

-**@TODO:** Finish this list

 - See demo (how to apply models)
 - See notebooks (how to train models)